Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Wondrous item
 - Attunement

-**Giants Might**: While wielding this item your strength score is set to 22.
+**Giants Might**: While wielding this item your strength score is set to 18.

-**Health**: You gain maximum hit points equal to half your hit dice.
+**Health**: You gain maximum hit points equal two times your level.

 ---